It’s a fairly simple inbound process that’s worked for many companies for years:

 First, add your salespeople as HubSpot Users so that they can be recognized as potential HubSpot Owners.

 Next comes the most important part.
-Determine your best way to assign HubSpot Owners to leads.
-If you already have a system for assigning new leads internally or through a CRM, you’ll want to match that system in HubSpot using Workflows.
+Determine your best way to assign HubSpot Owners to accounts.
+If you already have a system for assigning accounts internally or through a CRM, you’ll want to match that system in HubSpot using Workflows.
 You can assign HubSpot Owners manually, but our goal is to have this work automatically behind the scenes.

 Let’s say your leads are assigned by territory.
 Your workflow logic might look something like this:

-If the new lead’s State/Region is part of the Northeast or Mid-Atlantic region, then assign them to HubSpot Owner Erick Garcia.
+If the account's State/Region is part of the Northeast or Mid-Atlantic region, then assign them to HubSpot Owner Erick Garcia.

 Once you build your workflow, you’ll want to clone it to create one for each salesperson.